cf-routing/cipher-test-release/README.md

-## ELK Test Release
+## CIPHER Test Release

-BOSH release with an errand to test the existence of query strings in elasticsearch.
+BOSH release with an errand to test the configured cipher suites against the router IP and Port.